ydavidchen/my-leetcode-journey/README.md

 The code here are all executed within LeetCode's engine, and copied into a file with either .py, .cpp, or .java extension.

+Only solutions that passed the test or were excepted are included in this suppository.

 ## Acknowledgements

 Special thanks to LeetCode for making (most of) the coding challenges publicly accessible without having to premium-subscribe.

 **Disclaimer** Please note, the original problems (not included in the repository) here belong to LeetCode.
-The repository would remain private until the challenge is finished, and could revert to private or be deleted any time upon request.
-I worked on these problems for the sole purpose of leisure, and do not represent the views of myself, my associations, employers, or friends and colleagues.
-I frequently consult websites including Wikipedia, Geek4Geek, StackOverflow to construct my solutions.
+I worked on these problems for the sole purpose of leisure, and do not represent the views of any one.
+I frequently consult websites including LeetCode discussions, official solutions if available Wikipedia, Geek4Geek, StackOverflow to construct my solutions.
 Use any materials you find responsibly.